-Fraud Against the Federal Government

-Our work has shown that fraud can result in financial and nonfinancial losses to federal programs and operations.
+Fraud Against the Federal Government Our work has shown that fraud can result in financial and nonfinancial losses to federal programs and operations.
 In 2022, we issued the Antifraud Resource, a web-based tool that provides users with tools to help learn more about fraud schemes that affect the federal government, their underlying concepts, and how to combat such fraud.
-The Antifraud Resource provides a detailed discussion of the characteristics of fraud

-&lt;sup>10GAO, A Framework for Managing Fraud Risks in Federal Programs, GAO-15-593SP (Washington, D.C.: July 28, 2015).

-&lt;sup>11GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C.: Sept.
+12 The Antifraud Resource provides a detailed discussion of the characteristics of fraud that affect the federal government and notes that fraud can impact many different federal programs and operations. cases that resulted in a financial loss to the federal government, as well 10 GAO, A Framework for Managing Fraud Risks in Federal Programs , GAO-15-593SP (Washington, D.C.: July 28, 2015).
+11 GAO, Standards for Internal Control in the Federal Government , GAO-14-704G (Washington, D.C.: Sept.
 10, 2014).

-&lt;sup>12GAO, "The GAO Antifraud Resource" (Washington, D.C.: Jan.
-10, 2022), https://gaoinnovations.gov/antifraud\resource/.
+12 GAO, "The GAO Antifraud Resource" (Washington, D.C.: Jan.
+10, 2022), https://gaoinnovations.gov/antifraud_resource/.